antstorm/proposals/ruby/phase-1.md

 ### Method invocations

-All parenthesis in Ruby are optional (despite the presense or absense of method arguments).
+All parentheses in Ruby are optional (despite the presence or absence of method arguments).
 So these calls are identical:

 ```ruby